-The foundation of Naturopathic medicine is based on the philosophy that the body has an innate ability to heal itself.
-A doctor’s job is to guide the patient through this process by tailoring care to the individual by focusing on self-care and active participation.
-It is a unique profession of healthcare that emphasizes disease prevention and the promotion of optimal health through natural therapeutics.
-A Naturopathic Doctor artfully employs the science and philosophy of diagnosing, treating and aiding in the prevention of illness through diverse techniques including modern and traditional methods based in scientific and empirical design.
+The foundation of Naturopathic medicine is based on the philosophy that the body has an innate, natural ability to heal itself.
+A naturopathic doctor’s job is to guide the patient through this process by tailoring care to the individual by focusing on self-care and active participation.
+Naturopathy is a unique field in healthcare that emphasizes disease prevention and the promotion of optimal health through natural therapeutics.
+A naturopathic doctor artfully employs the science and philosophy of diagnosing, treating, and aiding in the prevention of illnesses through diverse techniques, including modern and traditional methods based in science and empirical evidence.

 How are Naturopathic Doctors Certified?

 In the United States, the naturopathic medical profession’s infrastructure includes accredited educational institutions, professional licensing, national standards of practice, peer review, and a commitment to state-of-the-art scientific research.
-The Naturopathic Scope of Practice does vary between states.
+The Naturopathic Scope of Practice varies between states.
 Founded upon a holistic philosophy, naturopathic medicine combines safe and effective traditional therapies with the most current advances in modern medicine.
-Naturopathic medicine is appropriate for the management of a broad range of health conditions affecting all people of all ages.
+It is appropriate for the management of a broad range of health conditions affecting people of all ages.